Jimi Hendrix’s 1965/66 Fender Stratocaster (Black, Monterey)

 Hendrix with the black Strat at the Monterey Pop Festival.
 Source: YouTube Screencap

 Please note that the section that was previously here – which was about some of the weird details on the guitar, like the placement of the logo – is now removed.
-The reason for this is that the section was completely based on the alleged Stratocaster that appeared on auction recently, and was proven to be a fake.
-Thanks Daze in the comments for clearing up the whole thing regarding this.
+The reason for this is that the section was completely based on the alleged Stratocaster that appeared at auction recently and was proven to be a fake.
+Thanks, Daze, in the comments for clearing up the whole thing regarding this.

 Post-Monterey